 As required by the Future Energy Jobs Act (FEJA), we will calculate measure-specific and total CPAS in addition to gross and net savings for the program.
 We will also include electric savings converted from gas savings and estimate the weighted average measure life at the portfolio level.

-Surveys

-Navigant will continue CY2019 survey efforts for the IHWAP component, aiming to survey CY2019 participants in early CY2020.
-Surveys will focus on customer awareness, perspectives, and satisfaction.
-This survey research will be conducted upon receipt of CY2019 participant data.
-These results will be reported in CY2020.

 Verified Net Impact Evaluation